hubleto/developer/v0/book/content/pages/advanced-development/core-architecture/user-management-and-authentication.md

 ## Customizations

-If you want to change the authentication behavious for your project, you can implement your own `HubletoMain->createAuthProvider()` method in `src/Main.php`.
+If you want to change the authentication behavious for your project, you can implement your own `Hubleto\Erp->createAuthProvider()` method in `src/Main.php`.
 Default implementation of this method is in https://github.com/wai-blue/adios/blob/main/src/Core/Loader.php.

 If you want to change the design of the sign-in screen, simply modify `src/Views/SignIn.twig` view (https://github.com/hubleto/main/blob/main/src/views/SignIn.twig).